 Getting your milk to let-down is one of the biggest challenges for moms pumping at work – the cold, sterile office environment isn’t exactly reminiscent of your soft, snuggly baby.
-The Hygeia EnJoye pump has a feature that allows you to record a clip of your baby crying [or cooing] in order to help out in this area.
+You can record a clip of your baby crying [or cooing] in order to help out in this area.

 Other suggestions include bringing a photo of your baby to look at and/or a piece of clothing that smells like your baby.
 One mom added, “I used to smell my baby’s lovey while I pumped.
 My daughter had one at home too and at the end of the day, we would trade and I would get hers and she would get mine; it helped me feel closer to her.”

 Remember: You need to trick your body into thinking you have a hungry babe in your arms… not always easily done.

 If possible, try to mimic your feeding schedule at home.
 If you typically feed baby at 11 AM and 2 PM, for example, this is when you want to pump.
 If not, get as close to your regular times as possible.
 Try to schedule meetings outside of pumping times.
 The more you stick to your normal routine, the better.

 Veteran pumpers agree that one of the hardest things is to not fret about how much milk they’re producing: “Try to just… zone out and relax as much as possible.
 Don’t focus on how much milk you are getting; once I see the milk flowing I don’t look again until my time is up.
 The more I am watching, the less I produce, it seems.”
 Another added, “Set a timer so you aren’t worried about how long you’ve been gone and when you need to get back.
 Look at pictures or videos of your baby, listen to music, whatever you need to do to relax and not think about pumping.”
 “Whatever you do, don’t work,” added another.
 Hey, I like that advice!